wso2/docs-open-banking/en/docs/advanced/invoke-an-api.md

 !!!note
-    This document provides requests and responses for the sample Account Information Service API packed in WSO2 Open Banking Accelerator.
+    This document provides requests and responses for the sample Account Information Service API available in WSO2 Open Banking Accelerator.

-1. The first step for an API consumer is to call the `GET/ accounts` endpoint.
-A sample request looks as follows:
+1. The API consists of a `GET/ accounts` endpoint.
+Given below is how you can invoke that endpoint to retrieve a list of accounts:
 ```
 curl -X GET \
 https://{APIM_HOST}:8243/open-banking/v3.1/aisp/accounts/' \